vmware-tanzu/tanzu-framework/docs/cli/tkgctl/bom.md

 Notes:

-* Once a management cluster is created, it runs the TKR controller which reconciles all the supported TKR and updates TKR compatibility.
+* Once a management cluster is created, it runs the TKR controller which reconciles all the supported TKR BoM images and TKR compatibility image from Image registry and later creates configmaps and TKR resources in management cluster using these images.
 * For workload cluster creation, the CLI can download the necessary TKR BoM files to the user's local machine directly from the management cluster (using an existing ConfigMap on the management cluster).

 ### Why do we need to download the TKR BoM files locally?